Donate

 How Generation Enhances Economic Mobility for Women Around the Globe

-Here at Generation, we are a global organisation committed to transforming education-to-employment systems to prepare, place, and support people into life-changing careers that would otherwise be inaccessible.
-Our work helps promote economic mobility for women, youth, midcareer workers, and more, leaving meaningful and lasting impacts on the communities we serve.
+Here at Generation Ghana, we are part of a global organisation committed to transforming education-to-employment systems to prepare, place, and support people into life-changing careers that would otherwise be inaccessible.
+Our work in countries including Ghana helps promote economic mobility for women, youth, mid career workers, and more, leaving meaningful and lasting impacts on the communities we serve.

-- Skill-based training and job placement: Generation provides employment programmes tailored to equip women with the skills needed in today’s job market.
+• Skill-based training and job placement: Generation Ghana provides employment programmes tailored to equip women with the skills needed in today’s job market.

-- Partnerships with employers: Generation collaborates with employers to create pathways for women to enter and thrive in various industries.
+• Partnerships with employers: Generation Ghana collaborates with employers to create pathways for women to enter and thrive in various industries.

-At Generation, our mission is to train, support, and place people into otherwise inaccessible career opportunities that can change their lives.
+At Generation Ghana, our mission is to train, support, and place people into otherwise inaccessible career opportunities that can change their lives.
 Explore our employment programmes to see the professions we support, or donate today to help us create career opportunities for our learners!